oshablue/dacqman/README.md

 - Install Atom IDE
 - Install nvm-windows (search for it, use the installer)
 - Open a git-bash terminal window
-- git clone the repository & cd into it
+- git clone the repository & cd into it (there may be some retained built node-modules - delete ./node-modules so you can build them fresh for Windows)
 - nvm use 10.18.0 (see Windows packaging notes below for remaining items and notes about node versions) (if you haven't already done so)
 - npm install
 - npm start